FREE Labor Law Penalties by Company Size Chart

 Florida Meal & Rest Breaks

-Georgia generally does not require private employers to provide employees meal or rest breaks, except as follows:
+Georgia generally does not require private employers to provide employees meal or rest breaks.
+As a result, employer must follow FLSA requirements.

 Lactation Breaks